The Future of Fast Food in the United States

 Fast food consumption patterns vary widely across age, gender and lifestyle, driven by evolving preferences and habits that influence how and when people choose to eat fast food.

-• Top age group: Adults from 20 to 39 years old are the most frequent consumers of fast food in the U.S. About 44.9% of individuals in this age group consumed fast food on any given day in 2024.
+• Top age group: Adults aged 20 to 39 years old are the most frequent consumers of fast food in the U.S. About 44.9% of individuals in this age group consumed fast food on any given day in 2024.
 (Source)

 • Gender trends: Men are more likely than women to consume fast food regularly.
 Approximately 38% of men and 35.4% of women ate fast food on a given day.